davidcorbin/imgurcli/README.md

 Install
 ========
-To install, go into the main directory of this folder and run:
+To install, go into the main directory of this repo and run:

 `make`

 `make install`.

-Run `imgur --version` to check if successfully installed.
+Run your new `imgur` command to check if successfully installed.